 John wrote to the Church in Ephesus.
 This letter can be found in the Book of Revelation.

-In this post, I will provide insight (revelation) into the letter that John wrote to the Church in Ephesus.
+In this post, I will provide insight (revelation) into John’s letter to the Church in Ephesus.
 This Book in the Bible is not all that it appears to be on a secular level.
-The Bible is filled with symbolism and is revealed in time to the awakened soul.
+The Bible is filled with symbolism and revealed to the awakened soul in time.